usingMaths.com

 where a, b, and c are constants.

-We will reuse the moving ball graphic and check for when it enters the region of our curve.
+We will reuse the moving ball graphic from the Solving and Animating a Quadratic Equation in VB.Net tutorial and check for when it enters the region of our curve.

-Code to Detect Entrance into Quadratic Region in Visual Basic
+VB.Net Code Example: Detecting Entrance into a Quadratic Region

 To check for when our ball enters the quadratic curve, we will continually check the x position of the ball against the x position gotten using the quadratic equation at the same y position as that of the ball.